Pyrolysis

-Pyrolysis (/paɪˈɹɒlɪsɪs/; from Ancient Greek πῦρ pûr 'fire' and λύσις lýsis 'separation') is a process involving the separation of covalent bonds in organic matter by thermal decomposition within an inert environment without oxygen.
+Pyrolysis (/paɪˈɹɒlɪsɪs/; from Ancient Greek πῦρ 'fire' and λύσις 'separation') is a process involving the separation of covalent bonds in organic matter by thermal decomposition within an inert environment without oxygen.

 Applications

 Pyrolysis is most commonly used in the treatment of organic materials.
 It is one of the processes involved in the charring of wood.
 In general, pyrolysis of organic substances produces volatile products and leaves char, a carbon-rich solid residue.
 Extreme pyrolysis, which leaves mostly carbon as the residue, is called carbonization.
 Pyrolysis is considered one of the steps in the processes of gasification or combustion.
 Compared to syngas, pyrolysis gas has a high percentage of heavy tar fractions, which condense at relatively high temperatures, preventing its direct use in gas burners and internal combustion engines.

 The process is used heavily in the chemical industry, for example, to produce ethylene, many forms of carbon, and other chemicals from petroleum, coal, and even wood, or to produce coke from coal.
 It is used also in the conversion of natural gas (primarily methane) into hydrogen gas and solid carbon char, recently introduced on an industrial scale.
 Aspirational applications of pyrolysis would convert biomass into syngas and biochar, waste plastics back into usable oil, or waste into safely disposable substances.